A note on how Vigorelle Sex Enhancement Cream can enhance the female sexual experience.

 After orgasm, either single or multiple, the woman enters the resolution phase.
 Here her body gradually returns to its normal state.
 The muscles relax, blood pressure reverts to normal, rates of breathing and heart beat slow down to their unexcited states.
 There is a pleasant feeling of relaxation and satisfaction.

 Female Sexual Stimulants

 The four-stage sexual response cycle indentified by Masters and Johnson is virtually automatic for almost all men but, unfortunately, it is not so for many women.
 There are many women who are unable to proceed from the Excitement Phase through to the Orgasmic Phase – some surveys indicate that up to 40% of all women may experience this difficulty.
 This is where female sexual enhancement products like Vigorelle Cream can play an important role for women to achieve sexual fulfillment.

 In addition, there is the question of duration of sexual intercourse.
 Often, sexual activity will end when the man has ejaculated – although it need not, and should not, be so.
 In such cases, often the woman has not had enough time to reach orgasm, especially if her man suffers from premature ejaculation – an all too common male sexual problem.

 Studies have conclusively shown that sensitivity and response to sexual stimulation are increased and intensified when there is an increase in the flow of blood to the genital tissues – in the case of women, to the clitoris and vagina.
 The normal progress of sexual response in the Excitement and Plateau Phases depends on enhanced blood supply to these areas by dilation of the blood vessels.

-It is this effect that enables a female sexual stimulant like Vigorelle, that is based on L-arginine, to enhance female sexual sensitivity and to help women progress through the four stages of the sexual response cycle, to experience the powerful pleasures of female orgasm.
+It is this effect that enables the Vigorelle Ingredients, that are based on L-arginine, to enhance female sexual sensitivity and to help women progress through the four stages of the sexual response cycle, to experience the powerful pleasures of female orgasm.